iotaledger/iri/python-regression/README.md

 starting, transactions that should be pruned from the database have been pruned correctly.
 This machine also includes tests for spent addresses including a test for exporting and merging spent addresses using IXI modules.

+Machine 2 - Blowball Tests: This machine uses 6 nodes by default, but can be customized to be performed on as many/few as desired.
+1000 `getTransactionsToApprove` calls are made across these nodes, and the responses checked to make sure that less than 5% of the results are milestone transactions.
+If the responses are over this threshold, then that means blowballs are occurring.

+Machine 3 - Transaction Tests: This machine uses 2 nodes.
+Several zero value transactions are sent to the first node, as well as a milestone transaction.
+Then node two is checked to make sure the transactions are all confirmed.
+After these transactions are resolved, the same approach is used to ensure that value transactions are also being confirmed correctly.

+Machine 4 - API Tests: This machine uses 2 nodes and tests each of the api calls, and ensures that the responses are the expected values

+Machine 5 - Stitching Tests: This machine uses 1 node.
+The node is loaded with a db containing a large side tangle.
+A stitching transaction is issued, and another transaction referencing that one is issued.
+After these transactions are issued, making `getTransactionsToApprove` calls should not crash the node.

+Machine 6 - Milestone Validation Tests: This machine uses 2 nodes.
+Both nodes are loaded with the same db.
+The db contains several signed milestone transactions, and several unsigned transactions.
+One node is set to validate the testnet coordinator signature, while the other is not.
+The one that requires validation should solidify to one point, while the other should solidify further.

 ### Running Tests Locally